CellProfiler/CellProfiler-plugins/_sources/using_plugins.md

 7. **Open and use CellProfiler.**
 When you try to run your plugin in your pipeline, if you have missed copying over any specific requirements, it will give you an error message that will tell you what dependency is missing in the terminal window that opens with CellProfiler on Windows machines.
 This information is not available in Mac machines.

+### Using Docker to bypass installation requirements

+1. **Download Docker**
+Download Docker Desktop from [Docker.com](https://www.docker.com/products/docker-desktop/).

+2. **Run Docker Desktop**
+Open Docker Desktop.
+Docker Desktop will need to be open every time you use a plugin with Docker.

+3. **Select "Run with Docker"**
+In your plugin, select `Docker` for "Run module in docker or local python environment" setting.
+On the first run of the plugin, the Docker container will be downloaded, however, this slow downloading process will only have to happen once.